 - More than Bread

-I think I speak for all picky eaters when I say simple is better.
+I think I speak for all picky eaters when I say simpler is better.
 I don’t like a lot of unknowns in my sandwiches.
 I also don’t like a lot of saucy things touching other things, and don’t even get me started on the debate between crunchy and smooth.
 (Peanut butter shouldn’t be noisy).
 There are a few sandwiches that rival the classic PB&J by being healthy(ish), easy, and simply delicious.

 - Raisin bread with cream cheese